SPRING LAKE PARK BOYS SOCCER TEAM RULES

 - Development of a competitive spirit and lifelong interest in soccer,

 - Development of an understanding of the importance of the maintenance of physical fitness and living a healthy lifestyle.

-Membership: The Varsity squad will consist of the top 16-21 soccer players, grades 9-12 at Spring Lake Park/St Anthony High Schools.
-All prospective players will be evaluated, in terms of skill level, work ethic and ability, in the first week of practice and then continually throughout the rest of the season.
+Membership: The Varsity squad will consist of the top 16-21 soccer players, grades 7-12 at Spring Lake Park High School.
+All prospective players will be evaluated in terms of skill level, work ethic and ability, in the first week of practice and then continually throughout the rest of the season.
 Players may be moved between squad levels throughout the season.

-There are 4 levels of boys soccer teams.
-The "C" level squad consists of boys in the 9th grade that do not qualify for Varsity.
-9th graders that do not qualify for Varsity will not be considered for the “B” or “JV” levels.
-The "B" level squad consists of 10th & 11th graders that do not qualify for “JV” or “Varsity,” the "JV" squad consists of 10th – 12th graders and the “Varsity” squad consists of 10th - 12th graders, as well as exceptional 9th graders.
+There are 4 levels of boys soccer teams, and all players who try out will be placed on a team.
+We do not cut players, as we believe all students should be afforded the opportunity to play.
+The "C" level squad consists of boys in the 7th – 9th grades that do not qualify for JV or Varsity.
+7th - 8th graders that do not qualify for Varsity will not be considered for the “B” or “JV” levels, but will be placed on the “C” squad.
+The "B" level squad consists of 9th - 11th graders that do not qualify for “JV” or “Varsity,” the "JV" squad consists of 9th – 12th graders and the “Varsity” squad consists of 9th - 12th graders, as well as exceptional 8th graders.